instant-dev/api/README.md

 ### Context

-Every function intended to be consumed via FunctionScript has the option to specify an *optional* magic `context` parameter that receives vendor-specific information about the function execution context - for example, if consumed over HTTP, header details.
-FunctionScript definitions must specify whether or not they consume a `context` object.
+Every function intended to be consumed via Instant API has the option to specify an *optional* magic `context` parameter that receives vendor-specific information about the function execution context - for example, if consumed over HTTP, header details.
+Instant API definitions must specify whether or not they consume a `context` object.
 Context objects are extensible but **MUST** contain the following fields;